It is important to remember that even though you might think you have a great idea for a business, it is only the beginning.

 We Recommend Incfile

-A Limited Liability Company, also known as an LLC, is a type of business entity established in 1970 to replace a corporation if wanted.
+A Limited Liability Company, also known as an LLC, is a business entity established in 1970 to replace a corporation if wanted.

 It can be described as a hybrid of a sole proprietorship and partnership.